Illness, Healing, and Hope

 —Kanti Rai, MD, Winner of the ASH Wallace H. Coulter Award for Lifetime Achievement in Hematology

 “Dr. Fazlur Rahman’s Our Connected Lives: Caring for Cancer Patients in Rural Texas is a must-read, flush with all the richness of human life in the face of illness.
-In these pages, the cancer doctor walks alongside his patients through the difficult conversations, complex medical decisions, losses and triumphs that cancer brings.
-Dr. Rahman’s intense empathy for his West Texas patients vivifies these pages, and drives him to provide excellent, diligent, humane care.
-Any reader who wants to know what cancer is like from the other side—the doctor’s side—will be enlightened to find in Dr. Rahman’s stories a testimony to how deeply doctors care for our patients and indeed how connected we all are, in the end.
+In these pages, the cancer doctor walks alongside his patients through the difficult conversations, complex medical decisions, losses, and triumphs that cancer brings.
+Dr. Rahman’s intense empathy for his West Texas patients vivifies these pages and drives him to provide excellent, diligent, humane care.
+Any reader who wants to know what cancer is like from the other side—the doctor’s side—will be enlightened to find in these stories a testimony to how deeply doctors care for our patients and indeed how connected we all are, in the end.
 If you have doubted whether doctors actually care not only for patients but about them as human beings, this book will change you.
 It shows how the best doctors among us are, and how we all ought to be.”

 —Rachel Pearson, MD, PhD, Humanities Director, Charles E. Cheever, Jr. Center for Medical Humanities and Ethics; Joe R. and Teresa Lozano Long Distinguished Professor in Bioethics; author, No Apparent Distress: A Doctor’s Coming of Age on the Front Lines of American Medicine